The Products and the Lawsuits

 Sacramento Products Liability Attorney

 Hello – I’m Ed Smith, a products liability attorney in Sacramento.
-If you or a member of your family has been injured by the use of Juul, Altria, or other vaping products, please call us at (916) 921-6400 or (800) 404-5400 to speak with one of our injury attorneys.
+If you or a family member has been injured using Juul, Altria, or other vaping products, please call us at (916) 921-6400 or (800) 404-5400 to speak with one of our injury attorneys.
 You can also reach us by using our online contact form.

 :gm cha [cs 930]